schibsted/mesoscope/README.md

 ## Caveats

-At the moment only the Docker containerizer is supported
+At the moment only the Docker containerizer is supported.

 ## More information